kaleem68/threejs-portfolio/CONTRIBUTING.md

 ## 5️⃣ Create Pull Request

-To merge your changes in the original repository, you need to create a pull request.
+To merge your changes into the original repository, you need to create a pull request.
 You can do so by going to your fork on GitHub, clicking on 'Pull requests' and then clicking on 'New pull request'.
 <img width="1276" alt="create pull request" src="https://user-images.githubusercontent.com/70039999/179989204-eabcfecd-405d-4100-ab0a-5a7033104a69.png">